 I swear, you can buy suitable terrarium containers from almost anywhere these days.

-If you’re after a small terrarium, there are lots to choose from.
-Whereas choice is limited for larger terrariums.
+If you’re after a small terrarium, there are all sorts of things from the supermarket you could use, whereas choice is limited for larger terrariums.

-Any homeware store is likely to stock some sort of glass vase or jar.
-In fact, if you love to hunt for a bargain, my favorite place to go is TK Maxx (TJ Maxx in the states).
-I regularly find gems in there along with other terrarium supplies.
+In fact, if you love to hunt for a bargain, my favorite places to go are Ikea and TK Maxx (TJ Maxx in the States).
+I regularly find gems in there.

 Now, Over to You